master-of-zen/Av1an/README.md

     --probe-slow            Use video encoding parameters for vmaf probes to get a more accurate Q at the cost of speed.

-    --vmaf_filter           Filter used for VMAF calculation.
+    --vmaf-filter           Filter used for VMAF calculation.
 The passed format is filter_complex.
                             So if crop filter used ` -ff " -vf crop=200:1000:0:0 "`
-                            `--vmaf_filter` must be : ` --vmaf_filter "crop=200:1000:0:0"`
+                            `--vmaf-filter` must be : ` --vmaf-filter "crop=200:1000:0:0"`

-    --probing_rate          Setting rate for VMAF probes (Every N frame used in probe, Default: 4)
+    --probing-rate          Setting rate for VMAF probes (Every N frame used in probe, Default: 4)

-    --n_threads             Limit number of threads that are used for VMAF calculation
+    --vmaf-threads          Limit number of threads that are used for VMAF calculation
-                            Example: --n_threads 12
+                            Example: --vmaf-threads 12
                             (Required if VMAF calculation gives error on high core counts)

 <h2 align="center">Main Features</h2>